byrd-polar/fluid-earth/README.md

 webpage contexts where the full application is not needed.
 Refer to the [documentation](exports/webcomponent/README.md) for more info on using the web component.

-## Terms of Use

-The Terms of Use are specified [here](LICENSE) +

-The laws of the State of Ohio shall govern these Terms of Use and any disputes relating to our site.

-IF YOU DO NOT AGREE TO AND ACCEPT THESE TERMS OF USE YOU SHOULD NOT USE THE SOFTWARE.